mit-dci/opencx/dextechsurvey.md

 This part is just TeX but it defines how you would do batch auction stuff on plasma.
 Again, not really something that would be interesting for someone making a decentralized exchange that isn't just an erc20 token swap contract on ethereum.

 ## Vitalik reddit
 In this reddit post he proposes an automated market maker smart contract, and suggests those be used for decentralized exchange contracts on ethereum.
+I think this is where he proposed the idea for uniswap, since one of the two in the github organization for uniswap referenced it.

 ## ethresear.ch DEX topics
 The ethresear.ch DEX category seems to be pretty weak when it comes to talking about actual decentralized exchange, mostly just proposals for how to scale a DEX that is only on ethereum, or posts about a "new DEX Dapp".
 Now for the reviews: